19hours/sg-statutes/Acts/Pensions Act.md

 720

-th) of his pensionable emoluments in respect of each complete month of pensionable service with an addition of sixty seven- hundred-and-twentieths (60/
+th) of his pensionable emoluments in respect of each complete month of pensionable service with an addition of sixty seven-hundred-and-twentieths (60/

 720